snoofalus/mix/README.md

 # MixMatch
+This is an implementation of Labelpropagation for large channel satellite images following the framework of Yui in https://github.com/YU1ut/MixMatch-pytorch

 This is an unofficial PyTorch implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
 The official Tensorflow implementation is [here](https://github.com/google-research/mixmatch).